GaecKo/MDPSaver/README.txt

                                                                               c) The password itself -> Using this form, you should be able to always remember your passwords easily and safely.

+* For example, - you can modify the icon: right-click on the shortcut, go to property/change icon.../choose the one you want
+               - you can modify the name: right-click on the shortcut, rename/rename as you want to (MDPSaver for ex.)

 IMPORTANT NOTE:
 ---------------